Victoria Park has reopened as a huge public park

-The redevelopment plans are still to retain the Victoria Park function centre, putt-putt course and driving range, with works expected to begin from 2021 to transform the course into public parkland.
-If you want to find out more about the Visionary Ideas or have your say, head to the Brisbane City Council website.
+The redevelopment plan will retain the Victoria Park function centre, putt-putt facility and driving range, with early works expected to begin from July 2021 to transform the space into public parkland.
+With the golf course now closed, the park is open for Brisbane residents and visitors to explore the 64 hectares of open space, rolling green hills and expansive city views.
+The next phase of the project is the release of the draft Victoria Park Master Plan, which is scheduled for release in late 2021 for community consultation.
+If you want to find out more about the new-look Victoria Park, head to the Brisbane City Council website.

 Image credit: Brisbane City Council